ldpercy/year-clock/task/themes as classes.md

 Want to take a step back and sketch out vaguely how the initial load/draw might work now with classes.

-* The three old callbacks should go away
+* The three old callbacks should go away; should need only one
 * Now I'll probably need a a central addClock function that sits in the page that looks something like drawClock(element, theme, config)
 * The clock theme classes probably shouldn't have their own draw-into-element methods - I think that should be the page's responsibility.
-* The clock theme functions should probably all be rewritten as string getters, so the main method just returns a big fat svg string to be inserted/appended by the document.
+* The drawing functions should probably all be rewritten as string getters, so the main method just returns a big fat svg string to be inserted/appended by the document.

 The document addClock (or whatever I call it) function will probably be responsible for a few things: